Highways in Bulgaria: Greece

-Struma motorway connects near Kulata with the Greek A25 motorway (Serres – Lagkadas – Egnatia Odos).
+Struma motorway connects near Kulata with the Greek A25 motorway (Serres – Lagkadas – A2 Egnatia Odos).
 The route is part of the Pan-European Corridor IV.

-Also an intersection on the Maritsa motorway is built near Svilengrad, to connect with the future A21 motorway in Greece.
+Also an intersection on the Maritsa motorway is built near Svilengrad, to connect with the EO51 road in Greece.

 Romania

 Botevgrad–Vidin, Veliko Tarnovo–Ruse and Shumen–Ruse expressways, all branching off from Hemus motorway are planned to connect with Romania.
 The Botevgrad-Vidin expressway is likely the first to be built.
 The Romanian PM Victor Ponta made a statement after the inauguration of New Europe Bridge that Romania plans to build a motorway between Craiova and Calafat.

 Also, in long terms, Cherno More motorway is planned to connect with the future Romanian A4 motorway to Constanţa (interchange with A2 motorway, leading to Bucharest).

 Turkey

 Maritsa motorway (A4) connects near Kapitan Andreevo with the Turkish O-3 motorway, heading to Istanbul.